When visitors see your website for the first time, they make snap-judgments about your brand’s credibility.

 3 principles of credibility

-When looking to build credibility, there are three main psychological principles at play:
+When it comes to building credibility, there are three key psychological principles at play:

 - Social Proof: we are more likely to do something if other people are already doing it

 - Authority: we are more likely to believe people who have established relevant authority than those who haven’t

 - Specificity: we are more likely to believe specific claims than we

 Some keys to understanding social proof

 There’s no shortage of information about the impact of social proof in influencing behavior.

 The key to understand right now is that social proof tends to work best when the herd — the people who have already done the behavior, such as buying a product — are similar to the person who is deciding if they want to do that same behavior.